jdmpro/kernel/README.md

 ```bash
 cd linux-zen
 ```
-Now copy the configuration file that the current kernel is using to the `linux-6.9-rc2` directory with the following command:
+Now copy the configuration file that the current kernel is using to the `linux-zen` directory with the following command:
 ```bash
 zcat /proc/config.gz > .config
 ```